AndrewAkinson/python3-therion-analyzer/README.md

 To show the fixed points and co-ordinate system definitions for this system one would have, for example,
 ```
-$ ./analyze_svx.py sample/DowProv -k cs,fix
+$ ./analyze_svx.py sample/DowProv -c -k cs,fix
 sample/DowProv.svx:41:*cs OSGB:SD
 sample/DowProv.svx:42:*cs out EPSG:7405
 sample/DowCave/DowCave.svx:16:*fix entrance 98378 74300 334
 sample/ProvidencePot/ProvidencePot.svx:13:*fix entrance 99213 72887 401
 sample/HagDyke.svx:14:*fix W 98981 73327 459
 ```
-Colorized output (on a terminal) can be obtained by adding `-c` as an option.
+On a terminal screen, this output would be colorized (`-c` option).

 ### Installation